 The Machine Stops & The Celestial Omnibus by EM Forster

 Sarah had just read this, and thought I’d like it.
 And as it was just two short stories, who was I to argue?
 I’m not big on the classics, and hadn’t read any of his novels.
 But I was aware of his reputation as being a master of writing about human interaction.
 And of not shying away from difficult or controversial topics.
 Both stories were written in the first quarter of the 20th Century.

 The Machine Stops is an incredible short story, when you consider it was first published (in book form) in 1928.
 It portrays a dystopian future where man has been forced underground after spoiling the earth’s natural resources.
 And where we have since become overly reliant on an all-powerful machine; to the point where it is worshiped as a god.
 But it seems, unbeknownst to most underground, some exiles (thought dead) have begun to live on the surface again.
 Could it be these people who restore humanity to something like its former self?
 This fear of the over reliance of people on technology, and how it makes them become insular, makes for a fascinating read.

 This edition also includes even shorter story, The Celestial Omnibus (from 1911).
 It was an OK read, but is a far more obvious comment on how literature shouldn’t be taken for granted as something that should simply be enjoyed, rather than just intellectualised.
 But it reinforces the theme of The Machine Stops – that what makes life so special is human connection, often through the simplest of things.
 Something many of us have been starkly reminded of as we’ve been stuck in isolation through the COVID-19 lockdowns.

 What’s next on the list?

 - The Knife of Never Letting Go by Patrick Ness.
-New entry!
+Third time on the list.
 I heard loads of good things about this, and found it in a charity shop cheap as chips, so finger’s crossed it will live up to the hype.